-- 1. Whole-house ventilation-type attic fans that discharge into the attic space of dwelling units having private attics. - 2.
-Commercial cooking recirculating systems. - 501.3 Pressure equalization.
+501.3 Pressure equalization.
 Mechanical exhaust systems shall be sized to remove the quantity of air required by this chapter to be exhausted.
 The system shall operate when air is required to be exhausted.
-Where mechanical exhaust is required in a room or space in other than occupancies in Group R-3, such space shall be maintained with a neutral or negative pressure.
-If a greater quantity of air is supplied by a mechanical ventilating supply system than is removed by a mechanical exhaust system for a room, adequate means shall be provided for the natural exit of the excess air supplied.
-If only a mechanical exhaust system is installed for a room or if a greater quantity of air is removed by a mechanical exhaust system than is supplied by a mechanical ventilating supply system for a room, adequate means shall be provided for the natural supply of the deficiency in the air supplied. - 501.4 Ducts.
+Where mechanical exhaust is required in a room or space in other than occupancies in R-3, such space shall be maintained with a neutral or negative pressure.
+If a greater quantity of air is supplied by a mechanical ventilating supply system than is removed by a mechanical exhaust for a room, adequate means shall be provided for the natural or mechanical exhaust of the excess air supplied.
+If only a mechanical exhaust system is installed for a room or if a greater quantity of air is removed by a mechanical exhaust system than is supplied by a mechanical ventilating supply system for a room, adequate make-up air consisting of supply air, transfer air or outdoor air shall be provided to satisfy the deficiency.
+The calculated building infiltration rate shall not be utilized to satisfy the requirements of this section.

+501.4 Ducts.
 Where exhaust duct construction is not specified in this chapter, such construction shall comply with Chapter 6.